Goraiken/smw-rw/README.md

-# smw
+# smw-od
-A reimplementation of Super Mario World, rewritten for better readability.

-Home of SMW C Decimp is: https://discord.gg/AJJbJAzNNJ
+A reimplementation of Super Mario World, rewritten for better readability and modding capabilities Home of the original SMW PC Port is: https://discord.gg/AJJbJAzNNJ

 ## About